rrjavadev/code-doodles/ArchitecturalPendulum.md

 # **Monoliths, Microservices, and the Modular Middle Ground**

-For the past 7-8 years, my experience has been solely with microservices, a once highly fashionable architecture that made monoliths seem like a shameful legacy.**.
+For the past 7-8 years, my experience has been solely with microservices, a once highly fashionable architecture that made monoliths seem like a shameful legacy.

 For a while, microservices were the **gold standard**—the trendy, modern approach.
 Talking about monoliths felt almost taboo.
 Monoliths were seen as **"legacy,"** and let's be honest, **legacy** often carries a negative connotation.